 Beyond that, most of the dogs that make our list have the right "look" that tells would-be intruders, "Don't mess with me."
 It could be their size, the color, their body posture.
 Or, it could be that people learn over time which dogs to stay clear of especially if their owners are not at home.

 We were in the process of house hunting in a new community and one house was on our list of "must see."

 Unfortunately, the owners had two large Doberman Pinschers in the front yard.
 Even though we had been given permission to enter the home, the Dobermans would have none of it.

 I think they might have killed my daughter who was three at the time.

 Later in the week, we had another appointment to see the house and, this time, the owner was home.
 The dogs could not have been more friendly and gentle.

 Unless I had known better, I would have believed they were different dogs.

-It should not come as any surprise that these guard dogs could also be called the most dangerous dogs in the world.
+It should not come as any surprise that some of these guard dogs could also be called the most dangerous dogs in the world.

 Their fierce sense of loyalty, combined with their size and strength make them not only a brave guardian but a force to be reckoned with.

 Guard dog breeds are almost always independent and dominant and unless the owners can fulfill the role of Alpha Male, the dog could become more dominant than you!